jethrop/writeups/redTeamingStrategies/README.md

 Backdoors and Breaches website: https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/

 Note that the writeups were written in the context of a college course and some assumptions about technical and environment understanding are assumed.
-The class is currently ongoing and will be till mid April.
-As such the writeup documentation is somewhat incomplete.
+The writeup documentation is somewhat incomplete.